kparc/kcc/README.md

 ### types of types

-Type system in k gets strict when it has to, but also agrees that implicit casts and type coersion have their strengths — especially when done right, which in k they are.
+Type system in k gets strict when it has to, but also agrees that implicit casts and type coercion have their strengths — especially when done right, which in k they are.

 Before we see the examples, the first thing you need to know about types in k